Mersereau Ring: John Mersereau

 The elder John Mersereau (1731-1820), brother of Joshua and uncle of John LaGrange, oversaw a smaller network within the ring with at least six intelligence agents.
 These agents typically identified themselves in reports by their initials and consequently most of their identities are unknown yet suspected.
 The only known agent from this network is Paul Latourette, while the identities of "Amicus Reipublicae" and "A Stranger" remain unknown.
 The suspected identities of other agents include the same Culper Ring informant John Cork under the alias "J.C.", John Meeker or one of the Mersereaus under the alias "J.M.", and Asher Fitz Randolph under the alias "A.R."
 For his role in the Revolutionary War, the British had proclaimed the elder John a "Rebel" and offered five hundred guineas to anyone who could turn him in dead or alive.

 Accomplishments

 The earliest intelligence success for the Mersereau Ring occurred in December 1776 when Joshua and John LaGrange discovered evidence that the British prepared to pursue the retreating Continental Army across the Delaware River.
 The British intentionally sunk boats with the purpose of floating them to transport troops across the Delaware; however, the Mersereaus discovered the boats and removed them, allowing the Continental Army to escape without pursuit.

-The Mersereau Ring played a role in the capture of British Major John André, ultimately exposing the betrayal of American General Benedict Arnold.
-An agent from the Mersereau Ring warned Major Benjamin Tallmadge about alleged plans for Major André, under a false name, to meet with General Arnold as the two plotted the surrender of West Point to the British.
-Major Tallmadge, as intelligence chief for George Washington, had unknowingly granted a safe conduct pass for a "John Anderson", Major André's alias, at the request of General Arnold.
-However, when Major Tallmadge was informed that an American outpost under Lieutenant John Jameson had arrested a British officer with documents discussing the surrender of West Point, he realized Major André's true identity and had him arrested.